mengtongxiang08/Nash-Equilibria/README.md

 This project uses Python simulations to show how Nash equilibria can emerge over time through repeated gameplay.
-Instead of solving games using math formulas, players repeatedly play games, learn from their outcomes, and slowly adjust their strategies.
+Players repeatedly play games, learn from their outcomes, and slowly adjust their strategies.
 Over many games, their behavior converges to a Nash equilibrium.

 Run the program from the command line: python main.py pd.txt